-- (1) Combining desirable properties.
+(1) Combining desirable properties.
 Each metal incorporated into a dental silver alloy has specific properties when combined with mercury.
 Some properties are desirable and some are undesirable.
 An acceptable alloy is balanced.
-The combined effects of the properties of its ingredients should provide the most satisfactory restorative material. - (2) Quantity of mercury.
-Too little mercury in the mix results in a grainy, weak, readily tarnished, and corroded amalgam.
-Too much mercury will cause excessive expansion and weakened amalgam. - (3) Standards and requirements.
-Like other restorative materials, amalgam must meet the standards and requirements set by the National Bureau of Standards and the American Dental Association's (ADA) Specification #1 for alloy used in amalgam.
+The combined effects of the properties of its ingredients should provide the most satisfactory restorative material.

+(2) Standards and requirements.
+Like other restorative materials, amalgam must meet the standards and requirements set by the National Bureau of Standards and the American Dental Association's (ADA) Specificationnumber one for alloy used in amalgam.

-- (4) Composition of the alloy.
-The ADA specification states that the composition of the alloy must include a minimum of 65 percent silver, a maximum of 29 percent tin, a maximum of 6 to 13 percent copper, and a maximum of two percent zinc by weight.
-See figure 1-1. - (5) Correct proportion important.
+(3) Composition of the alloy.
+The ADA specification states that the composition of the alloy must include a minimum of 65 percent silver, a maximum of 29 percent tin, a maximum of 6 to 13 percent copper, and a maximum of two percent zinc by weight (see figure 1-1).

+(4) Correct proportion important.
 Immediately prior to use, the silver alloy is mixed with pure and uncontaminated mercury.
 (Mercury, although an indispensable ingredient, imparts undesirable properties to the amalgam if added in incorrect proportions.)
 There are some alloys that are completely zinc free.
 They can therefore be used more successfully in a moisture-contaminated environment.